RASPIAUDIO/UltraAndVolumio/README.md

 # UltraAndVolumio
-This workaround allows you to use VOLUMIO on a Raspberry PI with an ULTRA+ sound card
+This workaround allows you to use VOLUMIO on a Raspberry PI with an ULTRA+ sound card, the I2C init sequence will be sent to the codec at each boot.

 ###### (the  WS driver cannot be installed for the moment...)

 ## How to install it ?
-1. Install Volumio on a SD
+1. Install Volumio on a SD card
-2. Initialize Volumio as usual and choose "raspiaudio" in the "i2s" section
+2. Initialize Volumio as usual and in the user interface choose "raspiaudio" in the "i2s" section, also for "Volume Option" choose "Mixer Type" "Software"
 3. On the RasberryPI directly or via "ssh" do these operations:
      * A. Load this repositery :